 The Committee strives to expedite scheduling decisions and to avoid unnecessary delays to manufacturers and other interested parties.
 Accordingly, parties contemplating a future scheduling recommendation request are advised to contact NAPRA as early as possible so that a specific processing timetable can be planned and Committee time appropriated.

-At least 60 days before the Committee meeting is scheduled, NAPRA must receive two printed copies of the submission and a CD-ROM containing the submission documents in PDF format.
-Any graphics or illustrations must be in JPEG format.
+At least 60 days before the Committee meeting is scheduled, NAPRA must receive one printed copy of the submission and a USB key containing the submission documents in PDF format.

 An independent validation of the submitted material and additional research may be contracted by the Committee, to supplement the individual member’s private study.